WATER PROBLEMS

 Hard water contains dissolved calcium, magnesium, and in many cases, iron.
 Most homes have hard water, whether a private well or a municipality supplies it.
 In many cases, homeowners don't realize they have hard water or the constant and expensive harm it causes.

-Dry skin and hair, bathtub ring, spots on glass, silverware and fixtures, dull, dingy clothing, disappointing performance, and a shortened life expectancy of water-using appliances are all problems frequently caused by hard water.
+Dry skin and hair, bathtub ring, spots on glass, silverware and fixtures, dull, dingy clothing, disappointing performance, and a shortened life expectancy of water-using appliances are all water problems frequently caused by hard water.

 Cloudy Water